sumandas27/scratchOS-Blog/src/ch01-03-exploring-the-machines-environment.md

 >
 > When Rust compiles a project through `cargo build` or `cargo run`, it compiles without optimizations by default to allow for the best debugging information for bugfixing and troubleshooting.
 This is problematic in our case as it would take very little code to exceed our 512-byte boot sector memory limit without optimizations.
 >
 > Adding the `--release` option tells Rust to maximize optimizations and minimize binary size when compiling the project.
-In our case, a finished stage 1 bootloader binary will take less than 200 bytes out of the 512-byte limit.
+This option is what brings the final stage 1 bootloader to under 512 bytes.
 >
 > ❓ **2.
 Why are all my artifacts now in `release/` instead of `debug/`?**
 >